mythrriiii/90Degrees/README.md

 ### 🖱️Frontend
 Our front end comprised two distinct components: Figma and React Native.

-In Figma, we crafted a prototype to visualize the app's design, focusing on branding and personal toolkit elements.
-React Native then materialized this prototype into our fully functional app.
+In Figma, we crafted a prototype to visualise the app's design, focusing on branding and personal toolkit elements.
+React Native then materialised this prototype into our fully functional app.

 ### 📊MATLAB
-MATLAB is what we used a lot of things....
+MATLAB is where we did a lot of things....

 ## 💢Challenges
-description
+Throughout our hackathon journey, integrating all the components of 90° was the biggest challenge for the team.
+Bringing together the front-end, back-end, AI/ML models, and deployment processes in a coherent matter brought several issues and technical blocks to our team.
+Ensuring that the AI-driven angle detection interacts smoothly with the user interface, while also managing real-time camera functions, proved to be complex.

+Additionally, one of our teammates’s Amazon AWS ‘super secret key’ accidentally got leaked onto a public GitHub repository, which caused an unexpected delay in our hacking journey.
+Luckily, we were able to fix it as soon as possible and did not have further security breaches.
+Through this situation, we learned the critical importance of safeguarding sensitive information, such as API keys and credentials, especially when collaborating on public platforms like GitHub.

+Despite these insane situations, we were still able to come through all situations and display our final app - 90°.

 ## 🚀Try it Out
 Here’s the link to our Figma prototype: https://www.figma.com/proto/POstEeFOL4tMNcIxw6VO98/90-degrees?node-id=55-3&starting-point-node-id=55%3A3